Skip to content

 • Conclusion

-Which hair properties are most important?
+Which hair properties are the most important?

 There are 5 properties that are important: